pedroschaeffer/testediaslog/README.md

 Olá,
-utilei o VIACEP como APi para fazer a busca de dados do endereço.
+utilzei o VIACEP como APi para fazer a busca de dados do endereço.

-No fim do porjeto houve um erro "Access to fetch at 'https://viacep.com.br/ws/$%7Bcep%7D/json' from origin 'http://localhost:4200' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+No fim do projeto houve um erro "Access to fetch at 'https://viacep.com.br/ws/$%7Bcep%7D/json' from origin 'http://localhost:4200' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.Understand this error viacep.com.br/ws/$%7Bcep%7D/json:1